Skip to Main Content

 Featured

 A renovation mortgage is a type of mortgage that includes funds for home repairs and improvements.
 Maybe you want to move into a neighborhood with stellar schools, but the only way you can afford that is by getting a property in less-than-ideal shape.
+Or you want to make a few upgrades to your existing property.
 A renovation mortgage can help you buy the home and fund the remodeling.

 What is a renovation mortgage?